Barrier Missing or Not in Compliance

 You can report platforms that are:

-- Not connected with the curb
+- Not connected to the curb

 - Blocking rainwater drainage to or along the curb